Luxter77/hors/README.md

   --overwrite           Overwrite existing corpus{es}; Useful when working with
                         limited disk space.
-  --prefix PREFIX       Prefix to put before each chapter --prefix PREFIX       suffix to put after each chapter
+  --prefix PREFIX       Prefix to put before each chapter --suffix PREFIX       suffix to put after each chapter
 ```

 ## It works on my machine